dane206/terra-tracking/00-spec/01-invariants.md

 Raw events and derived events are **different classes of data**.

 ### Raw Events

-- Represent what actually happened
+* Represent what actually happened
-- Match emitter semantics
+* Match emitter semantics
-- Are source-specific
+* Are surface-specific
-- Live in the raw ledger
+* Live only in the raw ledger

 ### Derived Events

-- Represent interpretations
+* Represent interpretations
-- May aggregate or split raw events
+* May aggregate or split raw events
-- May map to GA4 or Ads schemas
+* May map to GA4 / Ads schemas
-- Are stored separately
+* Are stored separately

 A derived event **must never replace** a raw event.